<

 Adult all persons 18 to 39 years of age.

-Senior all persons 50 to 59 years of age.
+Senior all persons 60 or more years of age.

-Grand Veteran all persons 70 or more years of age.
+Master all persons 40 or more years of age.

-Recreation Classes Refer to TRC XII Rules for specifications.
+Recreation Classes Refer to TRC Official Rules for specifications.

 101 - Solo Canoe Any canoe under 18'6" in length paddled by ONE PERSON WITH SINGLE BLADE PADDLES ONLY (solo paddlers over age 50 may use double blade paddle.)